Woife5/DPP-documentation/bes_air/03_app_development.md

 #### Audio Language

 As the _Bes Air_ device speaks to the user, we also provide the option to change the audio language.
 All options are an English version with a specific accent.
-So, naturally you can let the device talk as a child.
+So, naturally, you can let the device talk as a child.

 ![en-GB_Light_Presentation](assets/app-screenshots/settings/en-GB_Light_Presentation.jpg){: width="500" }